Shrimphaus is usually around pH 9.1

 The bicarbonate system in water is a quite complex balance between atmospheric CO2, dissolved CO2, carbonic acid, bicarbonate and carbonate.

 In the water, the balance between these different chemical species is determined by pH and the reverse is also true.
-This pH dependence on the relative abundance of the different chemical species can be calculated and plotted.
+This pH dependence on the relative abundance of the different chemical species in a closed system can be calculated and plotted.

 The pH of the water turns out to be almost entirely dependent on:

-- carbonate hardness (alkalinity, dKH) – more carbonate hardness increases pH
+- carbonate hardness (alkalinity, dKH) – more carbonate hardness causes increased pH (and vice versa)

 - the amount of dissolved CO2 (composite carbonic acid) – more dissolved CO2 decreases pH

 The carbonate hardness is set by the water used for water changes, for the Shrimphaus that is around 17 dKH.
-The amount of dissolved CO2 in the water is driven to an equilibrium of around 0.5 ppm.
+The amount of dissolved CO2 in the water is driven to an indoor equilibrium of between 1 and 3 ppm.
 This equilibrium results from the fixed partitioning ratio between atmospheric and dissolved CO2 – this fixed ratio is known as Henry’s law.

 Alkaline water impact on plants and animals